wemake-services/wemake-python-styleguide/docs/pages/usage/integrations/legacy.rst

 Baseline
 --------

-You can start using it with just a single command!
+You can start using our linter with just a single command!

 .. code:: bash